-At 31 March 2019, the Council had a balance of sundry debtor and housing benefit overpayments of £1.910m.
-A review of significant balances suggested that an impairment of doubtful debts of 52.83% (£1.009m) was appropriate.
-However, in the current economic climate it is not certain that such an allowance would be sufficient.
+At 31 March 2020, the Council had a balance of sundry debtor and housing benefit overpayments of £2.032m.
+The Council's normal approach to review significant items suggested that an impairment allowance for doubtful debts of 47.19% (£0.959m) was appropriate.
+A further detailed review of receipts during April and May 2020 was undertaken to assess whether there was any extra impact due to the Coronavirus pandemic.
+There was not sufficient evidence to conclude that any further adjustment was necessary.
+However, in the current economic climate it is not certain that the allowance will be sufficient.

-If collection rates were to deteriorate, increasing the impairment for doubtful debts to 60% of the total debt would require an additional £0.137m to be set aside as an allowance.
+If collection rates were to deteriorate, increasing the impairment for doubtful debts to 60% of the total debt would require an additional £0.26m to be set aside as an allowance.

-The increase in the impairment allowance for bad debts is now presented within Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure statement, whereas it was previously shown in the relevant Directorate line within the Cost of Services.
+The change in the impairment allowance for bad debts is presented within Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure statement.